-You may also give Items away without a trade, to bribe other players - "I'll give you my Flask if you won't help Morty fight Ma-Sha!"
+You may also give Items away without a trade, to bribe other players - "I'll give you my Aviator Hat if you won't help Launchpad fight Dr. NoGood."
 You may show your hand to others.
 Dunno why you'd want to, but whatever.

-ONE-SHOT TREASURES: A Treasure card that says "Usable once only" is considered a One-Shot Item.
-Most of these are used during combat to strengthen the players or the monsters, and may be played from your hand or from the table.
-Some have other effects, however, so read them carefully!
+ONE-SHOTS: A Treasure card that says "Usable Once Only" is considered a One-Shot Item.
+Many of these are used during combat to strengthen the munchkins or the monsters.
+Some have other effects, however, so read the card carefully!
 Discard these cards as soon as the combat is over or their effect is resolved.
-One-Shot Treasures with a Gold Piece value may be sold for levels, just like other Items.
+One-Shots may be played directly from your hand.
+One-Shots that are Items may also be carried and played from the table, or sold for levels just like other Items.